Chai Tea Concentrate (To Make Your Own Chai Tea Lattes At Home)

 Makes a Great (And Inexpensive) Gift

 Do you plan on giving homemade gifts this year for Christmas?
-Consider making a batch of this syrup, which is a bit more creative than traditional food gifts like fudge and spiced nuts.
-Put it in a pretty container, add ribbon and a label, and you have a great holiday-appropriate gift that costs about $2 to make.
+Consider making a batch of this syrup.
+It’s a bit more creative than traditional food gifts like fudge and spiced nuts.

 Money-saving tip: Buy spices in the bulk food section instead of buying entire jars.